deepjavalibrary/djl/native/README.md

 ## Instruction

-### Step 1: Rename
-Change the version with the current date

-Copy and rename the file in properties to `mxnet.properties` to `binaries/native/lib` folder

-### Step 2: Copy library
+### Step 1: Copy library

-Copy the library so files and all dependencies in `native/lib`
+Copy the library files and all dependencies in `native/lib`

-### Step 3: Publish
+### Step 2: Publish

-do the followings to publish your package:
+do the followings to prepare your package:

 ```bash
 ./gradlew -Plocal -Pclassifier=osx-x86_64 -Pflavor=mkl publish
 ```

 The available flavor names are:
-- cu100mkl
+- cu101mkl
-- cu100
+- cu101
 - cu92mkl
 - cu92
 - cu90mkl